tob-asco/seeds/tags.md

 4. `new political systems`
    - :cool: hot topic for discussions
    - :abacus: new political systems
+5. `consumerism`
+   - :cool: wage but hot topic bc. of money
+   - :cool: we are all a victim of it
+   - :abacus: grand-scale suggestions
+   - :abacus: how to reduce, how to raise awareness
+   - :abacus: how to use
+6. `privacy`
+   - :cool: absolutely polarizing topic
+   - :abacus: new algorithms
+   - :abacus: laws, ground rules
+7. `genders`
+   - :cool: polarizing as hell
+   - :abacus: regulations, suggestions
+   - :abacus: findings

 ## `GAD - Gadgets` or `UOT - Things`
 1. `w/o electro`